Google スプレッドシートとTrelloの連携イメージ

 2. Select Account

-Press the Google account of the Gmail address to be integrated with Yoom.
+Press the Google account of the Gmail address to integrate with Yoom.

 3. Log in to Yoom

-You will be redirected to the image page, read the terms and click Next.
+You will be taken to the image page, read the terms and click next.

 5. Integration Complete